YouTube Data Scraping

 curl --request GET 'https://www.googleapis.com/youtube/v3/search?part=snippet&q=beer&key=$API_KEY'

-with your own API Key we mentioned earlier.
-You can also just query the full URL in a web browser, since it’s a simple GET
+Replace $API_KEY with your own key we mentioned earlier.
+You can also just query the full URL in a web browser, since it’s a simple GET request without any headers.
+Your response will look something like this:

 {